Cratoxylum cochinchinense: Description

 Cratoxylum cochinchinense grows as a shrub or tree, typically measuring 10-15 m tall with a diameter of up to 0.65 m.
 The brown bark is smooth to flaky, with characteristic lateral pegs which are the remnants of previous leaf clusters (see illustration); leaf undersides are glaucous.
 The flowers are crimson red, which develop into seed capsules measuring up to 12 mm long.

 Distribution and habitat

-Cratoxylum cochinchinense grows naturally from southern China to Borneo.
+Cratoxylum cochinchinense is native to the Andaman Islands, Borneo, Cambodia, South-Central and Southeast China, Laos, Malaysia, Myanmar, the Nicobar Islands, the Philippines, Sumatera, Thailand, and Vietnam.
 Its habitat is sub-tropical and tropical forests, including kerangas forests and peat swamps.